divakarkumarp/50-MCP-Servers-Collection/README.md

 ## ⭐ Star This Repository

 If you find this collection useful, please consider giving it a star!
-It helps others discover these amazing MCP servers.
+It helps others discover these amazing MCP servers..

 ---